 It is also not recommended that food vehicles have additional setbacks from buildings and/or property lines.
-Food vehicles will be located within defined parking spaces on commercial, institutional and industrial sites or within a location delineated on an approved site plan.
-This will ensure they do not block pedestrian or vehicular traffic.
+Food vehicles will be located within defined parking spaces on commercial and industrial sites and this will ensure they don't block pedestrian or vehicular traffic.